ajn2020/test/README.md

 ## Run app in a Docker development container

-1. CD into the project directory
+1. CD into project directory

 2. Create a Docker Image pretaining to the 'Dockerfile' in the repository, uisng: